 That’s it for now.
 Hopefully, this article helps you make a more informed decision when choosing an indoor and outdoor ping pong table for your home.
 Remember that for an indoor one, the main features you should pay attention to is the table’s playing surface thickness, but with an outdoor table, you want to focus on the combination of being able to withstand all weather conditions and bounce quality.

-With these things in mind, for the best indoor table we’d urge you try either the JOOLA Motion , STIGA Advantage Pro, the JOOLA Inside 25, JOOLA Tour all of which are great, for casual play and families.
+With these things in mind, for the best indoor table we’d urge you try either the JOOLA Tour 2500, the JOOLA Inside 25, the STIGA Advantage Pro, or the JOOLA Motion all of which are great, for casual play and families.
 If you have the money to spend and want a 1″ thick, top of the range table then we recommend the Butterfly Centrefold 25 but it’s considerably more expensive than the other tables we’ve looked at.

-If you have any questions that we haven’t covered about these indoor and outdoor tables then get in touch on our contact page or below in the comments.
+If you have any questions that we haven’t covered about these indoor and outdoor tables then get in touch on our contact page.
 Also, we’d love to know which table you went for and if you’re happy with it!